EZ-Robotics/EZ-Template/ez-template-docs/tutorials/odom_movements.md

 ---

 ## How does it work?
-odom needs multi part
-coordinate system
-distance formula not outputting sign so the rotate solution for that move to point vs injection in how it reacts smoothing boomerang, limitations, why it can be silly, why it's useful

 ### Coordinate System
 By default the robot starts at (0, 0) and facing 0 degrees.
 This means: